twrecked/hass-momentary/info.md

 A simple switch component that once turned on will turn itself off.

 ### NOTES!
-This release includes a mode configuration allowing the switch to be momentarily on or off.
-Existing configurations will work with the new code but use the new configuration going forward.
+This is a big update that moves the component over to the `config_flow` system.
+The update should be seamless but if you run into any problems:

+- You can revert back to the previous version (0.6) and it will still work.
+- But if you can re-run the upgrade operation with debug enabled and create a bug report I would greatly appreciate it.

 ## Features
 It provides: